s183558/MLOps6_Project/reports/README.md

 >
 > Answer:

-We used multiple third-party framekworks.
+We used multiple third-party frameworks.
 To name a few:

 - <b>wandb</b>: to track the training of the model, we used ``log_hyperparams()`` to log the configuration, ``watch()`` to log the gradients of the model and ``log_metrics()`` to log different metrics.
 - <b>hydra</b>: to easier set up the configuration parameters and decouple the code from the configurations.
 The parameter sets are stored in ``*.yml`` files and accessed by ``train_main()`` as a dictionary using the hydra decorator.
-Furthermore the hydra configurations were used for data processing.
+Furthermore, the hydra configurations were used for data processing.
 - <b>Pytorch lightning</b>: to significantly reduced the amount of boilerplate code.
 As an example, after loading the parameters and instantiating a ``Trainer()`` object, the training amount to two lines: ``trainer.fit(<model>, <data>)`` and ``trainer.test(<model>, <data>)``
-- <b>FastAPI</b>: a fast way to build an API (where we get simple web based GUI for free) that in our case allows to enter sentences to make model predictions.
-The function to be executed is preceeded with a decorator serving as the interface to FastAPI.
-Additionally there is a function which allows the user to update the model by fetching it from Google Bucket.
+- <b>FastAPI</b>: a fast way to build an API (where we get simple web-based GUI for free) that in our case allows to enter sentences to make model predictions.
+The function to be executed is preceded  with a decorator serving as the interface to FastAPI.
+Additionally, there is a function which allows the user to update the model by fetching it from Google Bucket.

 ## Coding environment